 witness of Himself >> Raising the dead – Jesus

-also raised eventually died again, and at the First
+death eventually died again, and at the First

-Resurrection they will be raised this time to eternal
+Resurrection they will be raised to eternal

 can’t understand it much beyond that, but we know that it was done by His